What is a Correctional Officer?

 - Report on inmate conduct

-Correctional officers enforce regulations through effective communication and the use of progressive sanctions, which involve punishments such as loss of privileges.
-Sanctions are progressive in that they start out small for a lesser or single offence but become more severe for more serious offences or when repeat offences occur.
-In addition, officers may aid inmates in their rehabilitation by scheduling work assignments, counselling, and educational opportunities.
+Correctional officers enforce regulations by knowing how to effectively communicate and by using punishments, such as loss of privileges.
+Loss of privileges start out small for a lesser or single offence but become more severe for more serious offences or when repeat offences occur.
+In addition, officers may aid inmates in their rehabilitation by scheduling work assignments, counseling, and educational opportunities.

 Correctional officers periodically inspect facilities.
 They check cells and other areas for unsanitary conditions, contraband, signs of a security breach such as any tampering with window bars or doors, and any other evidence of violations of the rules.
 Officers also inspect mail and visitors for prohibited items.
 They write reports or fill out daily logs detailing inmate behaviour and anything of note that occurred during their shift.

-Correctional officers must determine the best practical approach to solving a problem.
-Officers must use both their training and common sense to quickly determine the best course of action and to take necessary steps to achieve a desired outcome.
-They must be able to interact and effectively communicate with inmates and others to maintain order in correctional facilities and courtrooms.
-They must be able to assist others in resolving differences to avoid conflict, and need to be able to control their emotions when confronted with hostile situations.
-Correctional officers cannot show favouritism and must report any inmate who violates the rules.
+Correctional officers need to use the best approach when solving a problem by using both their training and common sense to determine the best course of action.
+They need to interact and communicate with inmates to keep the order in correctional facilities and courtrooms.
+They also need to be able to control their emotions when confronted with hostile situations, and not show favouritism.

 What is the workplace of a Correctional Officer like?

 The vast majority of correctional officers work for the government.
 Some are employed by private companies that provide correctional services to prisons and jails.

 Working in a correctional institution can be stressful and dangerous.
 Every year, correctional officers are injured in confrontations with inmates, having one of the highest rates of nonfatal on-the-job injuries.